youyanggu/covid19_projections/about.md

 | Italy | 24,648 | 26,600 | 44,683
 | Spain | 21,282 | 24,624 | 31,854
 | France | 20,829 | 23,104 | 41,643

+As scientists, we update our models as new data becomes available.
+Your model is going to make wrong predictions, but it's important that you correct them as soon as new data shows otherwise.
+The problem with IHME is that they refuse to recognize their wrong assumptions.
+Hence, they are perpetually making the same mistake over and over again: under-projection.

 [Back to Top](#top)